MattCSmith/Project-365/README.md

 ## Day 23
 Finalised the filtering system on the Twitter bot and heavily refactored the code base.
 I am now confident the project is in great shape for maintenance and future development.
 Just a few things left to tidy up and a couple of features to implement.

+## Day 24
+✅ Refactor complete
+✅Improved API
+✅Implemented #jsdoc, will be using this in all my future projects!

+Note: [JSDoc](https://jsdoc.app/about-getting-started.html) is such simple yet underated functionality to annotate functions.
+Great in multi-contributor projects but also in solo projects.
+I have lost count the amount of times I have to go look up what params my functions take.